Õ¬ÄÐÆµµÀ

 Nicholas LeBoeuf, a graduate from SNHU with his bachelors in computer science.When Nicholas LeBoeuf ‘23 first applied to Õ¬ÄÐÆµµÀ (SNHU), he knew it was where he wanted to end up.

-LeBoeuf was familiar with the university through his sister, Rebecca LeBoeuf Blanchette ‘18 ‘22G, who graduated from SNHU’s on-campus communication program.
+LeBoeuf was familiar with the university through his sister, Rebecca LeBoeuf Blanchette ‘18 ‘22G, who graduated from SNHU’s .
 “I knew it was such a great school where they cared about the students, and I felt that day one,” he said.
 “I knew that this was the place.”

 He heard good things about SNHU’s computer science program, too — the subject he intended to study.
-So, LeBoeuf opted to earn a Bachelor of Science in Computer Science on campus at SNHU in Manchester, New Hampshire.
+So, LeBoeuf opted to earn a on campus at SNHU in Manchester, New Hampshire.

 “Great decision,” he said.
 “Best decision I ever made.”